51 Sites to Find Your Next Freelance Gig

 Pay: $50 to $500+ per article

-From short blog posts to in-depth articles to white papers to books, there are boundless opportunities as a freelance writer.
+From short blog posts to in-depth articles to online reviews, there are boundless opportunities as a freelance writer.
 With the endless hoards of content on the Internet, freelance writers have a wide selection of clients to choose from.
 There are freelance jobs available to write about personal finance, self-care, parenting, DIY and crafting, and so much more.

 While freelance writing takes some prior skills and knowledge, it doesn’t mean you can’t dive into the trade with no past experience.
-If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, then there’s probably a place for you in the freelance writing world.
+If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, or you’ve taken an online writing course, then there’s probably a place for you in the freelance writing world.

 If freelance writing sounds like something you’d like to do, start by creating your own online portfolio.
 This could be in the form of a media package you send to potential clients, a list of writing samples you’ve already published online, or a personal blog with your own written stories.
 Starting a blog is a great way to showcase your writing and impress new clients.